scottdejonge/scottdejonge.github.io/src/pages/about.md

   <figcaption>📷 Wearing an on-brand cap, and heavily focussed on code.</figcaption>
 </figure>

 I'm currently a Senior Software Engineer at [GitLab](https://about.gitlab.com/) working on the [Pajamas Design System](https://design.gitlab.com/).
-Previously I worked at [Hireup](https://hireup.com.au), as a Staff Software Engineer, to deliver an accessible and performant experience for participates of the [NDIS](https://www.ndis.gov.au/) find support workers.
+Previously I worked at [Hireup](https://hireup.com.au), as a Staff Software Engineer, to deliver an accessible and performant experience for [NDIS](https://www.ndis.gov.au/) participants seeking support workers.

 I've also worked with a wide-range of clients, from the arts, non-profit & community organisations, financial institutions, and business ranging in all shapes and sizes to connect with users on the web with accessible, responsive, meaningful, and engaging experiences.